Welcome to the third edition of Off the Shelf with MJand Michelle!

-MELINDA: It’s true!
+MJ: It’s true!
 First off, I finally picked up Ristorante Paradiso.

 MICHELLE: Ooh!
 What did you think?
 Did you appreciate Claudio’s sexy kindness?

-MELINDA: You bet I did.
+MJ: You bet I did.
 Also, I really appreciated this manga for its emotional nuance.
 The story begins with conflict–a young woman, Nicoletta, seeks out her mother (who abandoned her for love) with the intention of outing her as a divorcée to her current husband.
 But things immediately become more complicated as she finds herself torn between resentment over her mom’s happiness and a desire to be a part of the life her mom has built for herself.